Anshul Garg Mohan CSR Initiative With The Festival Of Hope Foundation To Support HPV Vaccines For Children - www.lokmattimes.com

 Anshul Garg Mohan CSR Initiative With The Festival Of Hope Foundation To Support HPV Vaccines For Children

-New Delhi [India], September 16: Anshul Garg Mohan, MD – Mohan Electro Casting Private Limited under its CSR initiative ...
+PNN New Delhi [India], September 16: Anshul Garg Mohan, MD - Mohan Electro Casting Private Limited under its CSR ...

 The initiative seeks to raise CANCER AWARENESS about the importance of HPV vaccination and ensure that vulnerable children receive the vaccine free of cost.
 Cervical cancer remains one of the leading causes of cancer-related deaths among women worldwide, and vaccination during early adolescence is key to effective prevention.
 The Event was attended by reputed Industrialists, Fashion Designers, Socialites, Humanitarians, Media House etc and An Actor Mr. Taha Shah Badushha supported the cause by being Showstopper.